mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Dictionary/Melee Attack.md

 Most creatures have a 5-foot **reach** and can thus attack targets within 5 feet of them when making a melee attack.
 Certain creatures (typically those larger than Medium) have melee attacks with a greater reach than 5 feet, as noted in their descriptions.

 Instead of using a weapon to make a melee weapon attack, you can use an **unarmed strike**: a punch, kick, head--butt, or similar forceful blow (none of which count as weapons).
-On a hit, an unarmed strike deals [[bludgeoning]] damage equal to 1 + your modifier.
+On a hit, an unarmed strike deals [[Bludgeoning]] damage equal to 1 + your modifier.
 You are proficient with your unarmed strikes.